Logs collected to the LogHub of the Log Service can be consumed in the following three methods:

-|Query and analysis (LogSearch/Analytics)||Online query and analysis||Real-time (less than one second in 99.99% cases)||365 days (contact us for a longer storage period)|
+|Query and analysis (LogSearch/Analytics)||Online query and analysis||Real-time (less than one second in 99.99% cases)||Customize|

 |Shipping and storage (LogShipper)||Full log storage for offline analysis||5–30 minutes||Depends on the storage system|

-- Use Spark Streaming client to consume logs.
+- Use Spark Streaming Client to consume logs.

-- Use Storm spout to consume logs.
+- Use Storm Spout to consume logs.

-- Use Flink connector, including Flink consumer and Flink producer to consume logs.
+- Use Flink Connector, including Flink consumer and Flink producer to consume logs.

 - Use cloud products to consume logs: